ddiu8081/fluent-emoji-maker/README.md

 ## Credits

-Images are from Microsoft [Fluent Emoji](https://github.com/microsoft/fluentui-emoji).
+Assets are from [Fluent Emoji](https://github.com/microsoft/fluentui-emoji) by Microsoft.
+Remixed and partially modified.